kojikawrites/kojikawrites.github.io/src/assets/posts/hiivelabs.com/2024-06-02-tile-map-expansion.md

   This development log provides an overview of a tile map management system, detailing its architecture and functionality.
 It serves as a continuation of previous discussions, offering insights into the system’s design and implementation.
+  The post explores how chunk-based procedural generation enables efficient scaling, ensuring large maps can be dynamically expanded while maintaining performance.
+It also delves into caching strategies, storage handling, and dependency resolution, illustrating how layers build upon one another to generate new terrain progressively.
+The discussion highlights how these optimizations contribute to a seamless and scalable world-generation framework.
 author: hiive
 categories: gamedev roguelike
 tags: world-building terrain-generation procedural-generation c-sharp
+thumbnail: /src/assets/images/hiivelabs.com/blog/tilemap.png
 ---

 For today's devlog, I'll present a high level overview of the tile map management system, as I glossed over a large